People who would not normally be eligible to become permanent residents of Canada may be able to apply on humanitarian and compassionate grounds.

-Under Canada’s new law, a group of people who enter or attempt to enter Canada in a way that is against the law can be deemed an “irregular arrival.”
+A group of people who enter or try to enter Canada in a way that is against the law can be considered an “irregular arrival.”
 This means certain rules and restrictions apply to them.

-If you got here as part of an irregular arrival, you are deemed a “designated foreign national.”
-The Minister of Public Safety advises individuals when they become a designated foreign national.
+If you got here as part of an irregular arrival, you are a “designated foreign national.”
+The Minister of Public Safety will tell you in writing if you are one.

-You cannot apply for H&C until five years have passed since:
+You cannot apply for humanitarian and compassionate grounds until five years have passed since:

-- you got a negative decision on a pre-removal risk assessment (PRRA).
+- you got a negative decision on a Pre-Removal Risk Assessment.

-If you applied for H&C and then became a designated foreign national, your H&C application will be suspended for five years,
+If you applied for humanitarian and compassionate grounds and then became a designated foreign national, your humanitarian and compassionate grounds application will be suspended for five years from the date:

-- from the date of a negative decision from the IRB or
+- of a negative decision from the IRB, or

-- from the date of a negative PRRA decision.
+- of a negative Pre-Removal Risk Assessment decision.

-If you have an order to leave Canada (this is called a removal order), you may be able to apply to stay in Canada on H&C grounds, unless any of the above restrictions apply to you.
+If you have an order to leave Canada (this is called a removal order), you may be able to apply to stay in Canada on humanitarian and compassionate grounds, unless any of the above restrictions apply to you.

-If you apply, this will not prevent or delay your removal from Canada—you must leave on or before the date stated on your removal order.
-Your application will still be processed even if you have to leave Canada.
-We will notify you in writing about the decision on your case.
+If you apply, this will not prevent or delay your removal from Canada.
+You must leave on or before the date stated on your removal order.
+We will still process your application even if you have to leave Canada.
+We will tell you in writing about the decision on your case.

-There is no guarantee that your application will be approved.
-There is no right to appeal a refused application for permanent residence on H&C grounds.
-In some cases, however, you can ask the Federal Court of Canada to review the decision.
+There is no guarantee that we will approve your application.
+There is no right to appeal a refused application for permanent residence on humanitarian and compassionate grounds.
+In some cases you can ask the Federal Court of Canada to review the decision.

-You can get more information from the application package.
+You can find out more in the application package.

-Note: Remember, you are responsible for keeping your application up-to-date.
-If your circumstances change and this may affect your application, it is your responsibility to inform us of the change.
-This is so that decision-makers have all the information that you want considered for your application.
+Note: Remember, you must keep your application up-to-date.
+If anything changes which may affect your application, it is your responsibility to tell us of the change.
+This is so that decision-makers have all the information that you want them to consider for your application.